manygrams/intro_to_RoR_workshop/askify.md

 ```

 Finally, modify all of the controllers calls to `redirect_to` to redirect to `@event`.
 You can do this by changing the first argument.

+## Add link to ask new question on an event's page, and show all questions

 Now, add the the following before the edit link in the `app/views/events/show.html.erb` file:
 ```